 - LinkedIn Learning: Gutenberg and the new WordPress Block Editor [Video]

-- Matias Venturas: Gutenberg demo at WCUS 2017 [Video, from 35:00]
+- Matias Venturas: Gutenberg Demo at the WCUS 2017 [Video, from 35:00]

-- Gutenberg-site and FAQs At WordPress.org
+- Gutenberg-site and FAQs on WordPress.org

 "There might be a time when the old ways become obsolete and disappear, absorbed by the richer and clearer interface of blocks, but we are doing as much as possible to make this a process.
 The old doesn't have to disappear suddenly, it can be gradually shaped into the new." - Matias Ventura

 The divided opinion of the WP community towards the new WordPress editor is also reflected in the rating of the Gutenberg plugin The plugin was rated 175 times with five stars and 269 times with just one star.

 However, it should be said at this point that the Gutenberg team handles criticism in an exemplary manner by responding to all negative reviews on a factual level, addressing the author's concerns and asking for suggestions for improvement.